-Hawaiian Airlines is a major U.S. airline headquartered in Honolulu, and a subsidiary of Alaska Air Group.
-It is the primary carrier for flights to and from Hawaiʻi, and ranks as the tenth-largest U.S. airline in terms of passengers transported.
+Hawaiian Airlines is a U.S. commercial airline headquartered in Honolulu and a subsidiary of the Alaska Air Group.
+From 1929 to 2025, it operated independently and was the largest carrier to and from Hawai'i.
+The airline was the tenth largest in the U.S. based on passengers carried.

-On January 30, 1929, Inter-Island Airways, which is the forerunner of Hawaiian Airlines, was incorporated as a subsidiary of Inter-Island Steam Navigation Company.
+On January 30, 1929, Inter-Island Airways, the forerunner of Hawaiian Airlines, was incorporated as a subsidiary of Inter-Island Steam Navigation Company.

-On October 1, 1941, the company officially changed its name to Hawaiian Airlines as it phased out the older Sikorsky S-38 and Sikorsky S-43 flying boats.
+On October 1, 1941, the company changed its name to Hawaiian Airlines as it phased out older Sikorsky S-38 and Sikorsky S-43 flying boats.

 From 1959 to 1960, Hawaiian Airlines added further Convair 440s to its fleet.